The definition of social loafing in psychology is that the more people there are in a group, the less work they do — but it can be reduced.

 - No standards.
 Often groups don’t have set standards so there’s no clear ideal for which to aim.

 These explanations naturally beg the question of how people would behave if they didn’t expect each other to loaf, they weren’t anonymous and there were clear standards – after all groups do often work under much better conditions than those induced in some laboratory studies.

-Indeed lab studies have often been criticised for giving people boring or meaningless tasks and for putting them in random groups.
+Indeed lab studies by psychologists have often been criticised for giving people boring or meaningless tasks and for putting them in random groups.

 How to reduce social loafing

 Still people in groups clearly do loaf in real life so here are a few factors found to be important in reducing social loafing:

 - Task importance.
 Studies have shown that when people think the task is important they do less loafing.
 Zacarro (1984) found that groups constructing ‘moon tents’ (don’t ask me!) worked harder if they thought the relevance of the task was high, thought they were in competition with another group and were encouraged to think the task was attractive.